mc0/okq/README.md

 * Binary safe

-* Supports a single redis instance or a redis cluster
+* Supports a single redis instance, redis sentinel or a redis cluster

 * Multiple okq instances can run on the same redis instance/cluster without knowing about each other, easing deployment